a_skyline2

 1965

-Enlarged 1876.
-Now housed in more modern accommodation in Guion St. LRO holds undated plans for the original building in West Derby Rd.
-Moved from York St to new buildings in 1965 (Juniors) and 1977 (infants)..
+The church was officially opened by Bishop Goss in 1865; the school cane 7 years later.
+It was enlarged 1876.
+LRO holds undated plans for the original building in West Derby Rd.
+Moved from York St to new buildings in 1965 (Juniors) and 1977 (infants).
 Jacqui remembers that the community raised the money for the new school in various ways.
 Her father ran a sweep, and she collected the money each week.
 She got the odd tip to top up her pocket money too!
 John ARDREY, who attended the Guion St site, remembers watching the clock on Ogden’s Tobacco Factory, for the fingers to make it to 4pm!

 St Michael's RC Secondary Modern